bigelod/HWXR-Release/README.md

 Thanks to GmoLargey for his testing and tutorial videos!

-WinlatorXR API conversion (of the VR conversion, of the original PC version of Halo: Combat Evolved) by Bigelowed
+WinlatorXR API conversion (of the VR conversion by LivingFray, of the original PC version of Halo: Combat Evolved by Gearbox/Microsoft Games) by Bigelowed

 # Installation